LeetLLM

 Boundary between a released DSPy artifact, read-only runtime loading, and measured recompilation triggers, with versioned serving context.
 Boundary between a released DSPy artifact, read-only runtime loading, and measured recompilation triggers, with versioned serving context.

-A released DSPy artifact is not just prompt text.
+A released DSPy artifact isn't just prompt text.
 Version artifact, target model, evaluation metric, dataset split, optimizer settings, and source program together so behavior can be explained and rolled back.

 Use the state-only JSON path from the previous section for ordinary deployments.
 Reserve whole-program serialization for trusted internal artifacts where convenience is worth the cloudpickle loading risk.